changeworld/azure-docs.ja-jp/articles/automation/automation-scheduling-a-runbook.md

 <properties
-   pageTitle="Azure Automation の Runbook をスケジュール設定する | Microsoft Azure" description="特定の時刻または定期的なスケジュールで自動的に Runbook を開始できるように Azure Automation でスケジュールを作成する方法について説明します。" services="automation" documentationCenter="" authors="mgoedtel"
+   pageTitle="Scheduling a runbook in Azure Automation | Microsoft Azure" description="Describes how to create a schedule in Azure Automation so that you can automatically start a runbook at a particular time or on a recurring schedule." services="automation" documentationCenter="" authors="mgoedtel"